ismailbangee/smart-contracts/README.md

 - Real Estate (Any real estate solidity smart contract.)
 - School  (Any school related solidity smart contract.)
 - Social Media (Any social media related solidity smart contract.)

+## How can I contribute?

+[how can i contribute]

+[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
+There is no need to format nicely because it shouldn't be seen.
+Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)

+[how can i contribute]: <https://github.com/ismailbangee/smart-contracts/blob/main/CONTRIBUTING.md>